ckan/ckan/doc/publisher-profile.rst

  * Government.
 Organizations correspond to Departments or Ministries (or other organizational groups)

  * Academia: Organizations again correspond to Departments or research groups

+Whilst organizations can currently belong to other organizations the publisher authorization profile currently only checks membership of the current organization.
+Future versions of this extension may provide a configuration option to apply authorization checks hierarchically.

 .. _publisher-configuration:
 Enabling and Configuring the Publisher Profile